fisheryv/lobe-chat/docs/Plugins/Plugin-Development.md

 1. `identifier`: This is the unique identifier of the plugin, used to distinguish different plugins.
 This field needs to be globally unique.
 2. `api`: This is an array that contains all the API interface information provided by the plugin.
 Each interface includes the `url`, `name`, `description`, and `parameters` fields, all of which are required.
 The `description` and `parameters` fields will be sent to GPT as the `functions` parameter of the [Function Call](https://sspai.com/post/81986).
 The parameters need to comply with the [JSON Schema](https://json-schema.org/) specification.
 In this example, the API interface is named `recommendClothes`, which recommends clothes based on the user's mood and gender.
 The parameters of the interface include the user's mood and gender, both of which are required.
-3. `ui`: This field contains information about the plugin's user interface, indicating where LobeChat loads the frontend interface of the plugin from.
-Since the plugin interface loading in LobeChat is implemented based on `iframe`, you can specify the height and width of the plugin interface as needed.
+3. `ui`: This field contains information about the plugin's user interface, indicating where PlanChat loads the frontend interface of the plugin from.
+Since the plugin interface loading in PlanChat is implemented based on `iframe`, you can specify the height and width of the plugin interface as needed.
-4. `gateway`: This field specifies the gateway for LobeChat to query API interfaces.
-The default plugin gateway in LobeChat is a cloud service, but for custom plugins, the requests need to be sent to the local service.
-Therefore, by specifying the gateway in the manifest, LobeChat will directly request this address and access the local plugin service.
+4. `gateway`: This field specifies the gateway for PlanChat to query API interfaces.
+The default plugin gateway in PlanChat is a cloud service, but for custom plugins, the requests need to be sent to the local service.
+Therefore, by specifying the gateway in the manifest, PlanChat will directly request this address and access the local plugin service.
 The gateway field does not need to be specified for plugins published online.
 5. `version`: This is the version number of the plugin, which is currently not used.

 In actual development, you can modify the plugin's manifest according to your needs to declare the functionality you want to implement.
 For a complete introduction to each field in the manifest, please refer to: [manifest][manifest-docs-url].